kiboschool/course-c4s-writing/src/communicating-for-success/reading-well/grammar-bootcamp-1.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.youtube.com/embed/zdRY0x2x6PQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-As discussed in the video, Engish spelling can be challenging, due to the lack of consistency in many spellign conventions.
+As discussed in the video, English spelling can be challenging, due to the lack of consistency in many spellign conventions.
 As you work on improving your spelling, here are some common spelling errors that people tend to make:

 1. Single or Double Letters